Tan Yee Kew: Political career

 Tan was also the Director of the Port Klang Authority from 1998 to 2001, before she was appointed as the Parliamentary secretary of Ministry of International Trade and Industry in 2004.

-Anyhow, Tan was censured on violating the party disciplines, and her party membership had been suspended for 6 months in 2005.
-Furthermore, she was dropped as the candidate of 2008 general election, where MCA and BN suffered a great loss in Selangor later.
-Tan quit herself from MCA on 17 July 2008 and joined PKR with more than thousand of followers.
+Anyhow, Tan was censured for violating party discipline, and her party membership was suspended for 6 months in 2005.
+She was dropped as a candidate of 2008 general election, during which MCA and BN suffered a great loss in Selangor.
+Tan quit MCA on 17 July 2008 and joined PKR with more than a thousand followers.